plonibarploni/DarkSpiritz/README.md

-*Notice: It appears that the original [DarkSpiritz repository](https://github.com/DarkSpiritz/DarkSpiritz/issues) has disappeared.
-I'm not aware of any reason for it, and I'm not aware of any other forks that have all the commits until the time when I forked.
+*Notice: It appears that the original [DarkSpiritz repository](https://github.com/DarkSpiritz/DarkSpiritz) has disappeared.
+I'm not aware of any reason for it, and I'm not aware of any other forks that are as recent as this.
 Therefore, I will leave this here for historical reasons. **I will not be maintaining it***.

 # DarkSpiritz (Python3)
 A penetration testing framework for Linux and Windows systems.